iitc-project/ingress-intel-total-conversion/USERGUIDE.md

 **Other:**
 When you select a portal its outer ring becomes red.
 There’s also a small yellow circle around it which depicts the hack range.
 You need to be in hack range to hack the portal or update its resonators or mods.

 If you are zoomed out quite a bit, there’s a larger red circle.
 This is the link range.
 Only portals within this link range can be linked while standing at the selected portal.
+[Click the range in the sidebar to zoom to link range for the selected portal](#random-details).

 **Note** that plugins may also add themselves to the layer chooser.